bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Concurrently to this consolidation induced representational emergence, strikingly few regions showed decreased sequence discrimination, namely ipsilateral caudate nuclei and bilateral hippocampus.
 The hippocampal early representation have been hypothesized to buffer novel explicit motor sequence learning and concur to the reactivations of the distributed network for reprocessing during offline periods, though progressively disengaging afterward [@albouy_hippocampus_2013].
-Our novel findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies the earlier described activity change in the course of MSL [@lehericy_distinct_2005;@jankowski_distinct_2009;@francois-brosseau_basal_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017].
+Our novel findings of differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies the earlier described activity change in the course of MSL [@lehericy_distinct_2005;@jankowski_distinct_2009;@francois-brosseau_basal_2009;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017] in humans and corroborate to changes observed in animals [@yin_dynamic_2009].
 Here also, the alternate production of different sequences, require shifting between overlapping set of motor commands which could further implicate the dorsal striatum in collaboration with prefrontal cortex [@monchi_functional_2006;].

 While our results show that the distributed representational network during learning is reorganized during memory consolidation, the present study was not designed to investigate the nature of hippocampal, striatal or cerebellar sequence representation that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].